simon741/edu-devcamp/HOL/HOL3/README.md

 ### Create an app manifest file

-App Studio will create the manifest files for your new apps.
+App Studio will create the manifest files for your new apps including creating an app id, two steps you did manually in the previous exercise.
 It also provides ready to use controls for your user interface.
-Here is an example:
+To create a manifest file:

 1. Click `Open` next to `App`.